env0-labs/.github/profile/README.md

 ---

-## 👋 About env0.labs
+## 🧠 About env0.labs

 This is a personal experiment — an open, transparent attempt to see how far a non-developer can go with AI-assisted tooling.

+It began as a simple idea for a command-line learning game.
+One HTML file, one JS file, one CSS file.
+From there, the project rapidly grew — splitting into an engine (`env0.core`), a learning sim (`node.zero`), and a horror narrative (`entropy.echo`).

+The person behind this?
+Not a professional coder.
+Just someone exploring what’s possible when AI is used not as a shortcut, but as a collaborator.

-Every project here is in progress.
+Everything here is in progress.
 Nothing is released.
-And most of what you’ll find is exploratory in nature — part of a wider attempt to understand how we build, learn, and think alongside machines.

-The code is real.
-The systems work.
-But this isn't a polished product suite — it's a workbench.
+But every part of it is real — and the whole lab is being built out loud.

-If you're curious, you're welcome to watch it unfold.
+If you're reading this, you’re watching it happen.

 ---